 - able to make contactless payments in stores using technology such as near-field communication (NFC); and

 - able to make immediate payments to friends or family, using mobile phone numbers or e-mail addresses rather than bank account numbers.

 The growth in mobile payments in Europe has gone hand-in-hand with the rise in mobile banking.
 Customers can now get banking apps on their phones, enabling them to do all of their banking from a mobile device.

 The advantages of mobile banking and mobile payments in Europe

 Transactions are far faster, with just a tap on your smartphone rather than messing around with cash.
 Mobile phone banking means no queueing in branches and immediate access to your account.
-Even opening an account with a mobile bank such as bunq can be done in minutes.
+Even opening an account with a mobile bank such as bunq and Revolut can be done in minutes.

 Everything can be done from one device.
 There is no need to visit a cash machine, visit a bank branch, search around for your wallet, or keep track of cash.

 There’s also the added convenience of being able to use mobile or e-mail contacts rather than account numbers.
 There is also the benefit of being able to access services at any time, rather than only during normal work hours.

 With so many payment and banking apps out there, customers have a wider selection of brands from which to choose.
 This means not just more products and services; it also provides smaller, independent providers the opportunity to make unique offerings for customers looking for an alternative to established names on the market.

 There are consumer fears over mobile banking security.
 However, banking through a mobile device is extremely safe and secure.